-After a lengthy campaign, a legal measure protecting UK community pharmacists from criminal prosecution for inadvertent dispensing errors came into force on Monday 16 April.
-The Royal Pharmaceutical Society (RPS) described this as “excellent news” but said more must be done to extend protection to pharmacists working in other care settings.
+After a lengthy campaign from the profession, a legal measure protecting UK community pharmacists from criminal prosecution for inadvertent dispensing errors has come into force on Monday 16 April.
+The Royal Pharmaceutical Society described this as “excellent news” but said more must be done to extend protection to pharmacists working in other care settings.

 The RPS said that by reducing the fear of legal sanction, the move will create a “more open culture of error reporting,” ultimately increasing patient safety.
 President Ash Soni said: “This is excellent news for pharmacists, pharmacy technicians and for patient safety.”